rab4u/oozie_workflow_monitor/README.md

 5. Now, its time to setup the dashboard
-Installing grafana -  Download and install from the following link : http://docs.grafana.org/installation/windows/ please follow the link to import Helix Oozie Workflows Monitoring dashboard. http://docs.grafana.org/features/export_import/#import Import the following json files persent in the directory /grafana_oozie_dashboards
+Installing grafana -  Download and install from the following link : http://docs.grafana.org/installation/windows/ setup the data sources to connect with postgreSQL please follow the link how to import the dashboards from json files http://docs.grafana.org/features/export_import/#import Import the following json files persent in the directory /grafana_oozie_dashboards